* This information replaces FIS 002 Definitions

 EMPLOYEE RECOGNITION AWARDS

 An award given by departments to honor employees for outstanding achievements, length of service or retirement.
-See FIS 410-08 Employee Recognition.
+For more information, see Fiscal Policy-Rule #03-140-507 Employee Recognition.

 A dollar amount reserved for some future budgetary expense.
 The HRIS Payroll system, FIS On-line Purchase Orders and Accounting Encumbrance Journal Vouchers create encumbrances.